A Year-Round Guide to Franklin and Nantahala

 Books to Be Red — Ocracoke

-Behind the signature red door of Books to be Red, owner Leslie Lanier sells everything from new and used books, to pottery and toys, to craft supplies and handmade gifts.
-Her hair is no longer the bright red from which the bookstore gets its name – a clever play on words – but her passion for books is as vibrant as ever.
-Housed in an 1898 cottage on the Outer Banks, Books to Be Red opened in 1995 in conjunction with Deepwater Pottery as Ocracoke’s only full-service independent bookstore.
-“The only books that I could buy on Ocracoke Island were little mass-market paperbacks in the grocery store, which is fun, but not exactly what I wanted,” Lanier says.
+Behind the signature red door of Books to be Red, owner Leslie Lanier sells everything from new and used books to pottery and toys to craft supplies and handmade gifts.
+Her hair is no longer the bright red from which the bookstore gets its name — a clever play on words — but her passion for books is as vibrant as ever.
+Housed in an 1898 cottage on the Ocracoke Island, Books to Be Red opened in 1995 in conjunction with Deepwater Pottery as the island’s only full-service independent bookstore.

 Books to Be Red